Looking for a home

 Single people over 35 years and sharing will get the one bed self-contained rate if claiming universal credit or the shared accommodation rate if claiming housing benefit.

-Properties on Homes4Wiltshire include:
+Properties advertised on the Homes4Wiltshire website include:

 Social and affordable rented housing such as low cost rented flats and houses for single people and families.
 Some of these are adapted to meet the needs of people with limited mobility.